jayoharedee/comp1231/labs/week-12/index.md

 ```

 ## Reading Cookies
-Reading cookies is really simple, you just reference `document.cookie` to see what's in store.
-If you need something specific, you can use one of the many String methods like `.find()`.
+Reading cookies can be quite involved as we're searching a string for a key and/or value.
+Everyone has their own way of doing things, some choose to write their own methods using loops while others will be using methods found from online resources.
+Looking up a cookie up by name is a common problem so it has become a one of those problems that developers compete at solving most optimally.

-Now, if you wanted a nice utility method to set cookies, [Javascript Info](https://javascript.info/cookies), have a document showing a number of helper methods when dealing with cookies.
+Now, if you wanted a nice utility method to set cookies, [Javascript Info](https://javascript.info/cookies), will have you covered.
+They also offer a solution using a regular expression to find a cookie by name.

-Here we can set a cookie:
+Here we have a robust solution for creating cookies:

 ```js
 function setCookie(name, value, options = {}) {